IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/area-chart.md

 ## $PlatformShort$ Radial Area Chart

-The $ProductName$ Radial Area Chart belongs to a group of [Radial Charts](radial-chart.md) and has a shape of a filled polygon that is bound by a collection of straight lines connecting data points.
-This chart type uses the same concept of data plotting as the Area Chart, but wraps the data points around a circular axis rather than stretching them along a horizontal line.
+The $ProductName$ Radial Area Chart belongs to a group of [Radial Chart](radial-chart.md) and has a shape of a filled polygon that is bound by a collection of straight lines connecting data points.
+This chart type uses the same concept of data plotting as the Area Chart, but wraps the data points around a circular axis rather than stretching them horizontally.
 You can create this type of chart in `XamDataChart` control by binding your data to `RadialAreaSeries`, as shown in the example below.

 <code-view style="height: 600px"